BritishPandaChick/disney-codes/log.md

 ## Day 43: July 13, 2020
 **What I Did Today:** Finish styles for deal section.
 Add more styles for bottom-nav, second-deal, and trending sections.
 Adjust headlines and Bootstrap classes in HTML file.

 **Day Summary:** I'm almost in the home stretch with the mobile.scss file.
-I fiished the styles for deal section I started yesterday.
+I finished the styles for deal section I started yesterday.
 The rest of the session was spent trying to add more styles to different sections.
 I was able to get almost all the sections styles styled on the site.
 The only section I need to finish is the footer in mobile.scss file.
 Tomorrow I'll finish the mobile.scss file then start working on tablet.scss file.
 Although I was mostly concentrating on the CSS code, I went back into the HTML file to change some of the h4 tags to h3 tags and add more class names to certain tags.
 Tomorrow I might take time to adjust the spacing between the groups in the bottom nav section.

 **Tomorrow's List:**
 - Finish styling footer in mobile.scss file
 - Start adding styles for header in tablet.scss file

+**Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)

+## Day 44: July 14, 2020
+**What I Did Today:** Finish adding styles for mobile.scss file.
+Start adding styles for tablet.scss file.
+Update Bootstrap classes in index.html file.

+**Day Summary:** Today I finished the footer styles in mobile.scss.
+Originally the font awesome icons weren't appearing on the site.
+I took a look at the head tag and discovered I set two links for Google Fonts instead of setting a link for the Font Awesome library.
+Once I added a link to Font Awesome, the icons appeared on the site.
+Once the footer styles were compiled to the site, I began working on the styles for the tablet.scss file.
+So far I've managed to get most of the styles done for the tablet.scss file.
+Tomorrow I just need to add the bottom navigation and footer styles for the medium screen size version of the site.
+I especially want to play around with the text-block classes to see if I can get the position of the white block of text just right on the site.

+**Tomorrow's List:**
+- Finish tablet.scss styles
+- Start adding styles for style.scss file
+- Adjust Bootstrap classes in HTML file for text-block classes

 **Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)